teknokeras/flask-graphql-template/README.md

 Celery is also not included.
 In case you need to have asynchronous/background processor feel free to add celery.

 ## Endpoints
-There is only one endpotin that is /graphql.
+There is only one endpoint that is /graphql.
 All HTTP requests must be redirected here (including login).
 Regarding all possible GraphQL request can be seen in the schema that is visible in the graphiql of this project.

 ## Contributing